-…is a set of techniques or, more exactly, a particular emphasis on certain techniques, within the field of simulating stuff.
-An agent based simulation designed to approximate the behaviour of some real-world system will tender to eschew partial differential equations or fixed-point methods in favour of, say, breaking down a large system into the component chunks that make it up.
+…comprise a particular emphasis within the broad field of simulating stuff.
+An agent based simulation designed to approximate the behaviour of some real-world system will tend to eschew partial differential equations or fixed-point proofs in favour of, say, breaking down a large system into the component chunks that make it up.
 If we were looking at a simulation of an economy, an agent-based version might start from the individual humans buys and selling within that economy.
 Within that simulation we might be interested in working out, say, ‘given what we know about humans and can simulate, what does that tell us about markets’?
-“Bottom-up” modelling would be a more suggestive name.
+“Bottom-up” modeling would be a more suggestive name.

 Problems of modelling, and what agent-based ones can help with

 The problem, the basic problem of science, runs something like this- our current models of system \(X\) with parameter set \(P\) is good at approximating some of the observed behaviours of reality for some range of parameters \(p \subset P\), and that range can be fairly easy to find.
 However, our model does not seem to be able to produce observed behaviour \(b\) for any value of parameters.
 Let’s remove some of the simplifying assumptions in our model of \(X\) and make it a more complex model, \(X'\) with more parameters \(P'\), and more diverse behaviours.
 Now it can possibly produce behaviour \(b\) for some values of of parameters \(p'\subset P'\).
 But we are no longer assured that we can find the set \(p'\) because of, e.g. loss of nice analytic forms for our model, or because of the curse of dimensionality, and these problems are made worse with every extension of the model.